digital-asset/daml/docs/source/getting-started/first-feature.rst

 Daml lets us implement these guarantees in a direct and intuitive way.

-Creating a feature involves four steps:
+Creating a feature involves three steps:

     1. Adding the necessary changes to the Daml model
     2. Making the corresponding changes in the UI